corvusdeinanis/cuddlyspaceship/content/temp.md

 Gate Control Theory of Pain:

-The Gate Control Theory of Pain, proposed by Ronald Melzack and Patrick Wall in 1965, is a comprehensive model that describes how pain is perceived and modulated by the nervous system.
+The **Gate Control Theory of Pain**, proposed by Ronald Melzack and Patrick Wall in 1965, is a comprehensive model that describes **how pain is perceived and modulated by the nervous system**.
 This theory suggests that pain is not solely a result of direct sensory input from damaged tissue but is also influenced by various factors, including emotional, cognitive, and sensory components.

 Key components of the Gate Control Theory of Pain: